Hassans-Sec/Hassans-sec.github.io/Posts/THM/Net-Sec-challenge.md

 ![](https://i.imgur.com/ZkHU5gw.png)

 #### Using nmap
-to use nmap we will use the exact nmap command from the last task task but change  the port `-p` from 80 to 22 :
+to use nmap we will use the exact nmap command from the last task task but change the port`-p` from 80 to 22:

 ![](https://i.imgur.com/aq8V2nw.png)